outworkers/phantom/comparison.md

 - Phantom is schema aware.
 Using an advanced implicit mechanism powered by the Shapeless library, phantom is capable of "knowing" what queries are possible and what queries aren't.
 Let's take for example the `Recipes` above:

-The following query is invalid, because we have not defined any index for the `uid` column.
+The following query is invalid, because we have not defined any index for the `side_id` column.

 ```scala
 database.recipes.select.where(_.uid eqs someid)
 ```

-Quill will however happily compile and generate the query:
+Quill, *based on our current understanding, will however happily compile and generate the query, it has no way to know what you wanted to do with the `side_id` column.

 ##### It doesn't account for protocol version/Cassandra version dependent behaviour